 It’s also a matter of laying out the expectation and then giving freedom with how those expectations will be met.

 I may give them some general guidelines, but then for every question that comes across to me I usually answer with “whatever works best for you”.

 This method of student-centered classroom management helps everyone involved, even you.
 The quality of work you receive from your students will blow you away.
 Who wants to see cookie-cutter work over and over again when grading?
 This really allows them to lean into their strengths, challenge their weaknesses, and enjoy what they’re doing in class.

 Though we may wish to see consistent concepts, it is a breath of fresh air to see the student creativity come forth with the understanding of those concepts.
 They get an idea and run with it without the restraints of what their work “has” to look like.

 When each student is completing their own work within the boundaries of the same content, it is differentiation at its finest.

 This is honestly one piece that teachers have a tendency not to think about.
 We have had it beat into our heads for so long to make sure our students are on target and are learning the curriculum that we forget that there isn’t one set way to do that.
 We are told to differentiate all the time, but we know how impossible that can seem.

 Student-centered learning not only naturally differentiates, but also allows us to get into the heads of our students a bit more.
 What makes them tick?
 What do they enjoy?
 What interests them?

-By learning these little tidbits, it helps us to shape how the classroom functions and there is more student buy-in.
+Learning these little tidbits helps us to shape how the classroom functions and our teaching approach, leading to more student buy-in.
 They, in turn, will give better work and you get to see different assignments come rolling in that the students actually have pride in completing, not just something they put together because they were told they had to (or, even worse, didn’t complete at all because they didn’t see why it was important).

 Thinking about giving your students that much power can seem downright scary.
 What if it doesn’t work and the class runs amuck?